cmattson/spree-guides/content/developer/customization/view.markdown

 #### Targeting ruby blocks

-Deface evaluates all the selectors passed against the original erb view contents (and importantly not against the finished / generated HTML).
+Deface evaluates all the selectors passed against the original ERB view contents (and importantly not against the finished / generated HTML).
 In order for Deface to make ruby blocks contained in a view parseable they are converted into a pseudo markup as follows:

-Given the following Erb file:
+Given the following ERB file:

 ```erb
 <%% if products.empty? %>